EiffelStudio-research/Eiffel-P2P/README.md

 b) Client-Interface

 a)
-The Rendezvous server is in charge to store the public ip, port and username of a specific user.
+The Rendezvous server is in charge to store the public IP, port and username of a specific user.
 He always provides,a function to get a list of all users which are in the database of the server, as well as a lookup function to get the IP address and Port of a specific user.
 The Rendezvous Server must be deployed in the public internet meaning it must have a well known